damianhakert/damianhakert.github.io/source/_posts/2014-08-22-gitlab-7-dot-2-released-with-better-labels.markdown

 ## Send administrator emails to users (EE only feature)

-Administrator can send emails to all GitLab users or specific groups.
-This is a useful adition for administrators since they can make announcements targeting specific sets of users
+Administrator can now send emails to all GitLab users or specific groups or projects.
+This is particularly convenient to quickly send a message to a group of people.

 [![screenshot](/images/7_2/admin_email.png)](/images/7_2/admin_email.png)

 ## Other changes

-This release has more improvements, please check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-2-stable/CHANGELOG) to see the all named changes.
+Check out [the Changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/7-2-stable/CHANGELOG) to see these and additional changes.

 - - -